-We know you love them, so we took a trip to Bryan, Ohio, to get a firsthand look at the place where Dum Dums are born.
+We took a trip to Bryan, Ohio, to see firsthand where Dum Dums are born.

 The sound is a stream of tiny lollipops tumbling down a metal chute and onto a conveyor that ferries them on to another machine that cuts and twirls wrappers around each faster than the eye can register.
 A large coil of wax paper waits nearby.
 The repeating red pattern printed on it seems indecipherable at first, but a closer inspection brings a wave of recognition and five familiar words written over and over and over: Cherry.
 Dum Dums.
 Original Pops.

 “Each wrapper runs about 235 pops a minute,” explains Steve Kerr, vice president of operations at Spangler Candy Co.
 He started working for the Bryan-based candy maker 25 years ago — the Monday after he graduated from college — and he never left.
 “I thought, Oh, I’ll come work here for a couple years until I find what I want to do.
 I’m still here.”

 Spangler makes sweets other than Dum Dums, of course.
 For one, it’s the last major candy cane maker in the United States.
 The Bryan plant manufactures flavored varieties for other candy brands such as Jelly Belly, while a second Spangler factory in Mexico makes the traditional versions seen at Christmas.
 The Bryan facility also churns out loop-handled Saf-T-Pops and that strange, banana-flavored marshmallow treat known as Circus Peanuts.

 But make no mistake about it, Dum Dums rule here.